Try "cat diabetes" or "dog being sick"

 Treatment

 If you think your dog has eaten mistletoe, seek veterinary advice urgently.
 Take some of the plant with you when you see the vet.
-Treatment usually involves inducing vomiting and stabilising your dog using intravenous fluids and medications to control their symptoms.
+Treatment usually involves inducing vomiting to get any plant out of your dog’s stomach, and stabilising your dog using intravenous fluids and medications to control their symptoms.

 Safer alternative